reidprichard/ORC/README.md

   - Symmetry (not added yet)

 **Alpha state** with major functionality still in the works.
-Stability is lacking, but per the header image ORC can produce a parabolic laminar velocity profile in Couette flow.
-MPI is desperately needed.
+Stability is lacking, but per the header image ORC can produce a roughly parabolic laminar velocity profile in Couette flow.
+Multigrid is desperately needed.

 Roadmap:
 - [X] Read TGRID (ANSYS Fluent) mesh into memory